Stenstromen/rustyalias/README.md

 - **`ver`** returns **RustyAlias v1.6.0**
 - **`v`** returns **RustyAlias v1.6.0**

+## Inspiration

+RustyAlias is inspired by [nip.io](https://nip.io/), the wildcard DNS service originally created by Roopinder Singh.

+RustyAlias is an independent open-source implementation written in Rust.
+It is not affiliated with nip.io.

+The project exists both as self-hostable software and as the public **nip.nu** wildcard DNS service.

-## Public Demo
+## Public Wildcard DNS Service — nip.nu

-A public demo instance is available at **`nip.nu`**.
-You can resolve any IP Address against it using the formats described above, for example:
+nip.nu is a free public RustyAlias wildcard DNS service.
+You can resolve any IPv4 or IPv6 address against it using the formats described above.

 - **`app.127.0.0.1.nip.nu`** maps to **127.0.0.1**
 - **`192-168-1-250.nip.nu`** maps to **192.168.1.250**